 Take these special precautions with infants and children:

 Infants under six months should be kept out of direct sun as much as possible.
 Their skin is not yet protected by melanin.
-So when you take your baby outside:
+When you take your baby outside:

 Toddlers and children